nodemcu/nodemcu-firmware/docs/en/modules/spi.md

 ## spi.master:device()
 Adds a device on the given master bus.
 Up to three devices per bus are supported.

+!!! note

+    Due to restrictions of the ESP IDF, halfduplex mode does not support DMA with both MOSI and MISO phases.
+Disable DMA during the call to [`spi.master()`](#spimaster) in this case and ensure that transaction data is not larger than 32&nbsp;bytes.

 #### Syntax
 `busmaster:device(config)`